DevOps-With-Hammad/code_base/README.md

     - Lets GO ......

 # Python course 2024- Content:-
-- Intro, How to Take the Course, Access Free Python Book & Our First Exercise
+  - 1[BIGA] Intro to Logic and Loops (What, Why and How of Level 6)
     - Level 2 Data Types and Variables
     - Level 3 Python Math (Meaning Operators) and Strings.
     - Level 4 Built-in Functions & Creating Basic Functions
     - Level 5 The List Data Type and the Sum Function
     - Level 6 Logic and Loops
     - Level 7 3 More Data Types Tuple, Dictionary and Set
     -  Level 8 Methods and Advanced Strings
     - Level 9 Object-Oriented Programming (OOP) & Classes
     -  Level 10 Mastering NumPy (Numerical Python)
     - Level 11 Pandas and Polars
     - Level 12 Data Processing and ETL (Extract, Transform and Load)
     - Level 13 Writing Clean and Efficient Code
     - Level 13 Writing Clean and Efficient Code
     - Level 15 Mojo
     - Level 16 All Built-In Python Functions
     - Level 17 Conclusion, Next Steps and Additional Python Topics

 # How to get the Best out of the course ?
     - Downlaoding Pychrm community edition or any IDE you use or online IDE like replit, thoy, colab .. etc